-HEAD OF DEPARTMENT: Miss J Challis (ichallis@greshams.com)
+HEAD OF DEPARTMENT: Miss J Challis (jchallis@greshams.com) EXAM BOARD: EDEXCEL

 Entry Requirements Grade 6 in GCSE Spanish or equivalent Where next?
 It is impossible to list all the jobs that studying Spanish facilitates.
 The ability to communicate fluently is a vital skill in almost all areas of professional life.
 Language specific jobs such as teaching, translation, diplomacy, foreign affairs, journalism, publishing, advertising, the civil service, and tourism spring immediately to mind and a language is obviously highly desirable in the business, economic and commercial world with the internationalisation/globalisation of many companies.
 Obviously, speaking Spanish would also enable you to work abroad, providing more possibilities and options in the currently very competitive job market and its importance and continued growth is undeniable.
+Studying Spanish at A Level gives you access to a range of university courses and fits alongside a huge variety of subjects if you wish to study it as a main or joint subject, giving you the opportunity to spend part of your degree abroad.
+In addition to this, studying Spanish not only enables you to develop your analytical skills and linguistic accuracy but also enables pupils to express themselves in a persuasive manner.
+Spanish is the second most spoken language by native speakers in the world and the third most used language on the internet and as such, Spanish is not just a means of communication but a gateway to numerous opportunities.

-The themes of the A level course are:
+The themes of the A Level course are:

 - 1. The Evolution of Spanish Society - 2.
 Political and Artistic Culture in the Spanish Speaking World - 3.
-Immigration Multiculturalism - 4.
+Immigration & Multiculturalism - 4.
 Dictatorship and the transition to Democracy

-The course is assessed at the end of the 2 year linear course and is separated into the following components:
+The course is assessed at the end of the 2-year linear course and is separated into the following components:

 - Spanish Component 1 (Listening, Reading and Translation.
 2hrs, EDEXCEL, 40%) Section A: A listening assessment based on a recording.
 Pupils will respond to comprehension questions based on a variety of contexts and sources.
 Section B: A reading assessment based on a variety of text types and genres.
 Section C: An unseen passage to be translated from Spanish to English. - Spanish Component 2 (Written response to works and translation), 2hrs 40mins, EDEXCEL, 30%) - Section A: Pupils translate an unseen passage from English into Spanish.
 Section B: Pupils write an extended response on either one or two of the literary texts listed.
-Section C: Pupils who only answer one question from Section B must write an extended response on one of the films listed. - Spanish Component 3 (Oral examination internally conducted and externally assessed, 21-23 mins with 5 minutes preparation time, 30%)

-Task 1 - Discussion on a Theme

-Task 2, Part 1 - Independent Research Project.
+Section C: Pupils who only answer one question from Section B must write an extended response on one of the films listed. - Spanish Component 3 (Oral examination internally conducted and externally assessed, 21-23 mins with 5 minutes preparation time, 30%) Task 1 Discussion on a Theme Task 2, Part 1 Independent Research Project.
 Pupils present a summary of at least 2 written sources they have used.

-Task2, Part 2 - Discussion on Project
+Task 2, Part 2 Discussion on Project